What Are Penny Stocks & How Do They Work?

 In contrast, over-the-counter stocks have fewer hoops to jump through, as they do not have to meet minimum listing requirements.
 However, penny stocks that trade on the OTCBB must file financial statements with the SEC, while penny stocks listed on the pink sheet are not required to do so.

 Because many penny stocks do not have to report periodic financial statements to a regulatory agency, it can be difficult for investors to find adequate information to make informed investment decisions on these securities.
-This lack of knowledge is one of the reasons penny stocks are risky investments.
+This lack of knowledge is one of the reasons penny stocks tend to be higher-risk investments.

 Penny Stocks Are Highly Speculative

 As noted above, penny stocks are highly speculative investments often bought and sold by traders who want to make short-term gains.
-Because of this potential for significant, short-term gains, many people view penny stocks as a way to get rich quickly.
-However, this is far from the case; penny stocks carry a high degree of risk and, as such, should be traded by people with the time, money, and risk tolerance to dabble in this market.
-You should only invest in them if you are willing to lose all of your money.
+Because of this potential for significant, short-term gains, many people view penny stocks as a way to generate outsized returns quickly.
+However, this is far from the case; penny stocks tend to carry a high degree of risk and, as such, may be better investment options for investors with the time, money, and risk tolerance to dabble in this market.

 Who Can Buy Penny Stocks?